What Is Gelatin? (What’s It Made Of + How It’s Made)

 This post may contain affiliate links, which means that I make a small commission off items you purchase at no additional cost to you.
 Please read my policy page.

-What Is Gelatin?
+What Is Gelatin Made From?

 So…what is gelatin made from?
 A byproduct of industrial meat processing, gelatin is made from various animal parts, including bones, hooves, skin, tendons, ligaments, and connective tissue.
-Essetially: slaughterhouse scraps.
+Essentially: slaughterhouse scraps.
 Gross?
 Yeah, we know.
 That’s why you’ll often find gelatin plants located near slaughterhouses.

 You can make gelatin from almost any mammals (including humans, although luckily we’ve escaped that fate).
 The most common animals used for gelatin include pigs, cows, and even horses.